Spirituality

 Before discussing how spirituality and mental health, as well as physical health, are connected, it is important to understand what spirituality means.
 For some people, spirituality is a synonym for religion, while for others, it is a much more encompassing term.
 When talking about spirituality, it is important to clarify the meaning during the conversation to avoid confusion and possible misunderstandings.

-People who do not report themselves as being religious or following a particular faith often see spirituality and the connectedness of themselves with the world around them and with the universe as a whole.
+People who do not report themselves as being religious or following a particular faith often see spirituality as the connectedness of themselves with the world around them and with the universe as a whole.
+This broader understanding is commonly addressed through spirituality counselling and spirituality in psychotherapy, where personal meaning takes priority over doctrine.

 Spirituality Is Part Of A Holistic Approach To Mental Health